Former anti-terror chief arrested over Kazakhstan protests

 MOSCOW (AP) — The former head of Kazakhstan’s counterintelligence and anti-terror agency has been arrested on charges of attempted government overthrow in the wake of violent protests that the president has blamed on foreign-backed terrorists.

-The arrest of Karim Masimov was announced Saturday by the National Security Committee, which Kasimov headed until he was removed this week by President Kassym-Jomart Tokayev.
+The arrest of Karim Masimov was announced Saturday by the National Security Committee, which Masimov headed until he was removed this week by President Kassym-Jomart Tokayev.

 Authorities say security forces killed 26 demonstrators in this week’s unrest and that 18 law-enforcement officers died.
 More than 4,400 people have been arrested, the Interior Ministry said Saturday.